-Well, this may not happen.
+Well, this may not be possible.
 Small shops rarely accept returns, although you may be able to exchange certain things if they are in impeccable state, still wrapped and obviously unused.
 If you bought something during the sales, there's every chance it's now yours forever.

 Department stores sometimes have more lenient policies and a few even accept returns on certain items so if you're not sure of what you need, check out the department store policy.
 If you're buying a gift that someone may already have, ask if you can exchange it if you find out it's a duplicate.
 You may be allowed to do so if you ask in advance.

-Depending on the shops, you may have up to 14 days to return the merchandise if the article hasn’t been used or opened and still has its tag.
-But rarely if you bought the product on sale.
+Depending on the shops, you may have up to 14 days to return the merchandise (as long as it's not on sale) if the article hasn’t been used or opened and still has its tag.

 So as a general rule, it is always better to be sure before buying.